The FCC’s New Broadband Plan Fails Low-Income Communities

 Equity Requires Standards

 At Software for Progress Foundation, we support Open Source tools that help ensure equity in digital access.
-But we also know that software can’t fix systemic gaps if the infrastructure itself is broken, or worse, ignored by policymakers.
+But software can’t fix systemic gaps if the infrastructure itself is overlooked in national reporting.

-Affordability, speed, and adoption aren’t “extraneous.”
-They’re the lived reality of millions of Americans.
-They’re the difference between inclusion and exclusion.
+Affordability, speed, and adoption aren’t “extras.”
+They are the difference between inclusion and exclusion.

 What We Can Do